projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

    services to it, including set and unset trap areas, set and unset write-protection pages, etc.

--  It calls the VHM APIs provided by the ACRN VHM module in the SOS kernel, to eventually call into the routines provided by ACRN hypervisor through hyper-calls.
+-  It calls the VHM APIs provided by the ACRN VHM module in the Service VM kernel, to eventually call into the routines provided by ACRN hypervisor through hyper-calls.